Parvaneh Soltani

-Parvaneh Soltani (born October 12, 1961 in Tehran, Iran) is an Iranian playwright, theatre director and actress who lives in London.
+Parvaneh Soltani (born October 12, 1961, in Tehran, Iran) is an Iranian playwright, theatre director, and actress who lives in London.

 Background

-Parvaneh's father was an activist and her mother a poet and homemaker.
-She grew up in a poetry and political household that adored the leftwing of Iran and their ideologies and poetry.
-Through her father's acceptance of left wing ideologies came an acceptance of a form of liberal feminism.
+Parvaneh's father was an activist, and her mother was a poet and homemaker.
+She grew up in a poetry and political household that adored the leftwing of Iran and its ideologies and poetry.
+Through her father's acceptance of left-wing ideologies came an acceptance of liberal feminism.
 Her father encouraged his daughters to “be a free woman”.
 She studied BA in theatre at Dramatic University in Tehran.